 Paralegal – $250/hour

-We offer discounted hourly rates – upon request at the outset of the case only – for active duty military service members and their spouses, members of the Masonic family, and those clients who can demonstrate that they are truly the victims of domestic violence.
+We offer discounted hourly rates – upon request only at the very outset of the case – for active duty military service members and their spouses, and members of the Masonic family.

-STANDARD RETAINER – this has been the traditional way divorce and family attorneys have worked for years.
-When you hire us, you post a deposit (retainer) to open your account.
-The deposit is used to pay down your legal fees as you go along.
+RETAINER – When you hire us, you pay a deposit (initial retainer) to open your account.
+The deposit is used to pay down your legal fees as your case proceeds.
 You will receive monthly invoices detailing all of the services provided, the time it took for each service and the amount charged.
-When the deposit reaches a certain minimum level, you then post another deposit to replenish your account back up to the original amount.
+When the deposit reaches a certain minimum level, you then post another deposit to replenish your account back up to the original amount (or some other amount as appropriate).
 When your case is resolved, any unused retainer amount will be refunded to you.

 AUTOMATIC PAYMENTS – this is an option we offer solely at our discretion and only in very limited circumstances for clients who have significant financial limitations, can demonstrate reliable and regular income from employment, and have a credit card available for automatic payments each month.

-Under this option, you pay an initial deposit (usually $1,500), and then automatically pay a fixed amount every 30 days (usually $750) on a credit card.
+Under this option, you pay a lower deposit (initial retainer) to open your account, and then automatically pay a fixed amount every 30 days on a credit card (or debit credit card).
 You still receive detailed monthly invoices, but you only pay the automatic, fixed amount each month.
-If the invoice is more than the automatic payment, then you have a carryover balance to the next month.
-If the invoice is less than the automatic payment, then you have a carryover credit to the next month.
-When your case is resolved, any carryover credit remaining will be refunded to you.
-If you have a carryover balance, you continue to make the monthly automatic payments until the balance is paid in full.
+If the invoice is more than the automatic payment, then you have a negative carryover balance to the next month.
+If the invoice is less than the automatic payment, then you have a positive carryover credit to the next month.
+Once your case is resolved, any carryover credit remaining will be refunded to you.
+If you have a carryover balance owing, you continue to make the automatic monthly payments until the balance is paid in full.

 For example, if you need an attorney to appear with you for an upcoming hearing (e.g. a limited scope appearance), we can offer a set, fixed fee for this service.
 If you want to meet with an attorney prior to the hearing to discuss strategy, we can offer a set, fixed fee for the meeting.
 If you need an attorney to draft a motion to request certain court orders, or to respond to a motion with which you were served, we can offer a set, fixed fee for this service.
 And so on.